heimlich1024/OD_CopyPasteExternal/README.md

 * 3DsMax:   Initial Implementation as sample is complete
 * Sketchup: Add Copy To and finesse Paste implementation
 * Unreal:   R&D to see if its possible to implement
-* Unity:    R&D to see if its possible to implement
+* Unity:    Initial Implmenetaiton complete, see what else is possible
 * Mari:    R&D to see if its possible to implement
 * Nuke:    R&D to see if its possible to implement